bio

 my story until now, kinda autobiographic

-I’m into research, informatics in general, software development, web video creation, photography, 3d printing, metal music, skateboarding, bouldering, and so much more.
-In the past, I co-authored 20+ research papers, I created over 4,200 videos that were viewed a total of ~60 million times, I wrote tens of thousands lines of code, and I certainly fell more than a 100,000 times from my skateboard or a climbing wall.
+I’m into research, informatics in general, software development, web video creation, 3d printing, metal music, skateboarding, running, bouldering, and so much more.
+In the past, I co-authored 30+ research papers, I created 4,200+ videos that were viewed a total of ~60 million times, I wrote tens of thousands lines of code, and I certainly fell more than a 100,000 times from my skateboard or a climbing wall.
 On this page, I summarize how that came about.
 If you’re more interested about the present, visit my now-page, watch one of my best videos, or read a research paper.

 how it started

-I finished school in 2012 as best of year in informatics (well, there was no official ranking, but I reached the highest possible score, so, yeah).
+I finished school in 2012 as best of year in informatics.
 By then, I already had uploaded hundreds of videos, reached more than 10,000 subscribers, and became YouTube partner.
 This was quite a big thing: Everyone dreamed about earning just enough money with a let’s play series to pay for the game being played, and only very few reached the partner status.
-In my spare time, I developed my very first popular peace of software, skate’s Thumbnail Tool that helps in automating the thumbnail creation process.
-Nowadays, not worth mentioning, but back then this crappy tool was quite well known :)
+Also, I developed my very first popular software, skate’s Thumbnail Tool that helps in automating the thumbnail creation process.
+Nowadays, not worth mentioning, but back then it was quite well known :)

 studying computer science

 In 2012, I moved to Karlsruhe to study computer science at the Karlsruhe Institute of Technology – and also to do more skateboarding :).
-While struggling with maths in the early semesters, I continued to create videos from my small basement flat.
 In this time, the very first big German Minecraft Let’s Play projects were started, e.g., the Mega Project or Craft Attack 1.
 Creating videos together with other YouTubers helped my channel to grow substantially and I reached the mark of 100,000 subscribers mid 2015.
 During that time, I did coding streams for the first time.
 While creating videos at night, I slowly moved towards reaching my bachelor’s degree at day.

 The most successful time of my YouTube career started in late 2015 with a Minecraft project named Craft Attack 3 and later a project called Minecraft Novus.
 At the peak, my videos were viewed around 2.5 million times per month.
-Although I was just about writing my bachelor’s thesis about incremental model synchronization with databases, I considered myself a fulltime YouTuber by that time.
+Although I was just about writing my bachelor’s thesis about incremental model synchronization with databases, I made a living as a fulltime YouTuber by that time.

 towards the master’s degree